rajanbhusal/rajanbhusal.github.io/_pages/about.md

 News
 ======
-*  **January 2025** - Joined University of Hawaii at Manoa as an MS Student and Graduate Research Assistant
+*  **January 2025** - I joined University of Hawaii at Manoa as an MS Student and Graduate Research Assistant
-* **April 2023** -  Graduated with a Bachelor's degree in Civil Engineering from Tribhuvan University, Nepal
+* **April 2023** -  I graduated with a Bachelor's degree in Civil Engineering from Tribhuvan University, Nepal